 Studies have shown that the use of best management practices, rather than the size or location of the dairy farm, makes the biggest difference in reducing GHG emissions (Paustian et. al. 2006).
-No provisions of the ACO or SJVAPCD regulations directly address methane or CO2 emissions, but Chapter 18.64.050 U of the ACO applies to air emissions in general (see Appendix C).
-Because the decomposition of manure is one source of methane emissions, measures to comply with ROG limitations required by Chapter 18.64.050 U of the Merced County Code and a SJVAPCD Permit to Operate would also reduce methane emissions.
+No provisions of the ACO or SJVAPCD regulations directly address methane or CO2 emissions, but MCC Section 18.64.050 U applies to air emissions in general (see Appendix C).
+Because the decomposition of manure is one source of methane emissions, measures to comply with ROG limitations required by MCC Section 18.64.050 U and a SJVAPCD Permit to Operate would also reduce methane emissions.
 Examples of management practice type mitigation measures are feed manipulation, frequent scraping of animal housing, and covering of silage piles (as outlined in Appendix D of the EIR).

 Many water quality and soil health Best Management Practices (BMP) commonly used on a dairy farm are also good GHG emission reduction practices.
-The Silva Dairy Farms operations include the following GHG emission mitigation strategies to reduce GHG emissions from enteric methane, manure management, and energy sources as identified by the CARB and other resource papers:
+The Antonio Azevedo Dairy #2 operations include the following GHG emission mitigation strategies to reduce GHG emissions from enteric methane, manure management, and energy sources as identified by the CARB and other resource papers: